mvolkmann/blog/src/smalltalk.md

 Enter any number of expressions separated by periods.

-To prepare to execute lines of code, select them or place the cursor anywhere inside one of the lines.
+To prepare to execute lines of code, select them or place the cursor at the end of a single-line expression.
 To execute them for their side effects, press cmd-d (Do it).
 To execute them and print the result of the last expression inside the Workspace, press cmd-p (Print it).